-Description of the product.
+Description of the product and mode of action.

 Microbial products may require specific environmental conditions to reach optimal effectiveness, or may have other characteristics that need to be understood when evaluating their effectiveness.
 In addition the evaluation of these products depends for a large part on the mode of action of the active substance.
-To facilitate evaluation of the dossier by the ZRMS and concerned memberstates it is very important to clearly describe the microorganism and its mode of action.
+To facilitate evaluation of the dossier by the ZRMS and concerned member states it is very important to clearly describe the microorganism and its mode of action.
+If the microorganism has multiple modes of action an attempt should be made to clarify which mode(s) of action are the most relevant.